Skip to main content

 About the committees

-In line with the AGLS Terms of Reference, 4 AGLS committees have been established:
+In line with the AGLS Board Terms of Reference, there are 5 AGLS committees:

 Each committee chooses a chair or chairs from its members and reports regularly to their nominated board sponsor or sponsors.
 Board sponsors are responsible for reporting back to the AGLS Board on the work of their committee and seeking guidance on key issues where necessary.